moreartyjs/moreartyjs/README.md

 # requestAnimationFrame support #

 Morearty supports rendering in [requestAnimationFrame](https://developer.mozilla.org/en/docs/Web/API/window.requestAnimationFrame).
 Just pass `requestAnimationFrameEnabled` property to `createContext` function.
 See [details](https://rawgit.com/Tvaroh/moreartyjs/master/doc/Morearty.html#createContext) in the API documentation.
-Note that enabling this may (and probably will) produce strange results like [this](https://github.com/facebook/react/issues/1698) and is not recommended at the moment unless you really know what you are doing.
+Note that enabling this feature may (and probably will) produce strange results like [this](https://github.com/facebook/react/issues/1698) and is not recommended at the moment unless you really know what you are doing.

 # Current status #